 Bishop Lecture to feature Stephen Whitty, Star Ledger film critic

 The Rutgers University Libraries invite members of the Rutgers community and the general public to the twenty-eighth annual Louis Faugères Bishop III lecture, featuring Stephen Whitty, film critic for the Star Ledger and nj.com.
 The lecture will be held at 5:00 p.m. on Monday, April 7 in the Teleconference Lecture Hall, on the 4th floor of Alexander Library.
-A light reception will follow the talk.
+A light reception with free professional psychic readings will follow the talk.

 Mr. Whitty's talk will be: "Forbidden Words: Taboo Texts in Popular Literature and Cinema."
 It will focus on how entertainment aimed at a wide, and often newly literate audience, often portrayed books -- in everything from the short stories of H.P Lovecraft to the drive-in horrors of "The Evil Dead" -- as dangerous works that could easily lure the unwary into peril.

 Stephen Whitty is the film critic for the Star-Ledger and nj.com.
 In addition, his work appears in Newhouse newspapers around the country, and his features and fiction have appeared in Entertainment Weekly, Cosmopolitan, Stanford Magazine, and other publications.
 A graduate of New York University's Tisch School of the Arts, he received his BFA in Film and Television, and completed a second major in English Literature; his work has won numerous state and national awards.
 Born in New York, he currently lives in Essex County, and is serving his second term as chair of the New York Film Critics Circle.